 Health and safety

 Of course, the employer remains responsible for an employee's welfare, health and safety so far as is reasonably practicable whilst the employee is undertaking their work from home.
 Employers must conduct a suitable and sufficient risk assessment of all the work activities carried out by their employees to identify hazards and assess the degree of risk.
-The risk assessment must look at possible adverse mental health impact, use of work equipment (including use of electrical equipment), adequacy of lighting, heating, seating, etc. Additionally, employees should be informed that they must report any serious accidents at home whilst undertaking work so that the employer can continue to comply with its RIDDOR reporting obligations.
+The risk assessment must look at possible adverse mental health impacts, use of work equipment (including use of electrical equipment), adequacy of lighting, heating, seating, etc. Additionally, employees should be informed that they must report any serious accidents at home whilst undertaking work so that the employer can continue to comply with its RIDDOR reporting obligations.

 Keeping in touch